-If you would like to send your remembrance of Mary MacRae, we would be very pleased to receive it.
+If you would like to send your remembrance of Mary MacRae, for inclusion on the website, we would be very pleased to receive it.
 Please send it from here.

 Mary was known to many contemporary poets who admired her work and her support of fellow poets as well as valuing her friendship.